WebexCC-SA/wxcc-ai-assist/docs/main/overview.md

 ## Disclaimer
 The lab design and configuration examples provided are for educational purposes.
 For production design queries, please consult your Cisco representative or an authorized Cisco partner.
-Let’s get started and discover how **Webex Contact Center Flow Designer** takes customer experiences from good to great!
+Let’s get started and discover how **Webex Contact Center** can transform your customer operations and experience with AI agents!